Ethan Clark // Contributing Writer

 Film Guild had plenty of equipment to make this story come to life.
 Generous companies from around Rutherford County sponsored the Guild so that they could get all of the lights and equipment they needed.
 Wright’s parents even made dinner for the crew while they waited to start working on the nighttime scenes.

 However, the day was not without its obstacles.
 There were a couple of scenes that involved using GoPro and drone cameras, so Wright and his team had to find a way to make these shots look right.
+Unfortunately, that was easier said than done.
+They may have found the drone easier to navigate if, instead, they had access to something like the Mavic Air 2 from places similar to DrDrone.ca to help capture these aerial shots instead.
+But they didn’t.
+So, they had to make use of the equipment that they had on hand.
 At one point, one of the equipment trucks’ front tires fell into a ditch, so the entire crew worked for almost half an hour to get it free.

 For the majority of the weekend, most of the team worked on just a few hours of sleep.
 The 54-Hour Film Festival’s motto is ‘sleep is for the weak,’ after all.